-We have audited the accompanying consolidated balance sheets of NTT DoCoMo, Inc. (a Japanese corporation) and subsidiaries as of March 31, 2000 and 2001, and the related consolidated statements of operations and comprehensive income, shareholders' equity and cash flows for each of the two years in the period ended March 31, 2001.
+We have audited the accompanying consolidated balance sheets of NTT DoCoMo, Inc. (a Japanese corporation) and subsidiaries as of March 31, 2001 and 2002, and the related consolidated statements of operations and comprehensive income (loss), shareholders' equity and cash flows for each of the three years in the period ended March 31, 2002.
 These consolidated financial statements and the schedule referred to below are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements and schedule based on our audits.